This site contains affiliate links. We may earn a commission at no cost to you.

 On 9 March 2026, Australia’s age verification mandate officially kicked in.
 Adult websites now have to verify every single visitor’s age using government ID, facial scanning, or credit card checks.
 Rather than build these invasive systems, major platforms like Pornhub simply blocked Australian users entirely.

-Even if you’re willing to hand over your ID, the privacy risks are enormous.
-You’re creating a permanent record linking your real identity to your browsing habits.
-One data breach and that information is out there forever.
-A VPN avoids the entire problem by routing your traffic through a server outside Australia, so blocked sites never see an Australian IP address.
+Even if you’re willing to hand over your ID, the privacy risks are significant.
+You are creating a permanent record linking your real identity to your browsing habits — stored by a third-party verification company you’ve likely never heard of.
+One data breach and that information is out in the world forever.
+A VPN routes your traffic through a server outside Australia, so age-gated sites never see an Australian IP address and verification never triggers.

 VPN Comparison Table